rgommezz/react-native-offline/README.md

   + [`createNetworkMiddleware()`](#createnetworkmiddleware)
   + [`Offline Queue`](#offline-queue)

 ## Motivation
-When you are building your React Native app, you have to expect that some users may use your application in offline mode, for instance when travelling on a Plane (airplane mode) or through underground (no signal).
+When you are building your React Native app, you have to expect that some users may use your application in offline mode, for instance when travelling on a Plane (airplane mode) or the underground (no signal).
 How does your app behaves in that situation?
 Does it show an infinite loader?
 Can the user still use it seamlessly?

 Having an offline first class citizen app is very important for a successful user experience.
-This library aims to group together a variety of modules, whose end goal is to make your life easier when it comes to deal with internet connectivity in your React Native application.
+React Native ships with `NetInfo` module in order to detect internet connectivity.
+The API is pretty basic and it may be sufficient for small apps but its usage gets cumbersome as your app grows.
+Besides that, it only detects network connectivity and does not garantee internet access so it can provide false positives.
+This library aims to gather a variety of modules that follow React and redux best practises, in order to make your life easier when it comes to deal with internet connectivity in your React Native application.

 ## Features
 - Offline/online conditional rendering through HOC or Render Callback techniques
 - Reducer to keep your connectivity state in the Redux store
-- Middleware to intercept internet request actions in offline mode
+- **Redux middleware to intercept internet request actions in offline mode and apply DRY principle**
 - Compatibility with async middleware libraries like redux-thunk, redux-saga and redux-observable
+- **A step further than `NetInfo` detecting internet access besides network connectivity**
-- Offline queue support to automatically re-dispatch actions when connection is back online or dismiss actions based on other actions dispatched (i.e navigation related)
+- Offline queue support to automatically re-dispatch actions when connection is back online or **dismiss actions based on other actions dispatched (i.e navigation related)**
 - Typed with Flow

 ## Installation
 ```
 $ yarn add react-native-offline-utils
 ```